Anon-Planet/thgtoa/docs/guide/index.md

 - See [Appendix A4: Counteracting Forensic Linguistics](#appendix-a4-counteracting-forensic-linguistics).

-Analysis algorithms could then be used to match these patterns with other users and match you to a different known user.
+Analysis algorithms could then be used to match these patterns with other people and match you to a different known user.
 It is unclear whether such data is already used or not by Governments and Law Enforcement agencies, but it might be in the future.
 And while this is mostly used for advertising/marketing/captchas purposes now.
 It could and probably will be used for investigations in the short or mid-term future to deanonymize users.

 Here is a fun example you try yourself to see some of those things in action: <https://clickclickclick.click> (no archive links for this one sorry).
 You will see it becoming interesting over time (this requires Javascript enabled).